yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Alerts_notifications/slack.md

-# Sending notifications to PagerDuty
+# Sending notifications to Slack

 ## Overview